 These sweet and sticky Sriracha drumsticks are made with grilled chicken legs slathered with a mix of apricot jam, hot sauce, rice vinegar, soy sauce, and fish sauce.
 Slightly lip-tinglingly spicy.
 Thoroughly irresistible.

 Slightly sweet.
 Slightly sticky.
 Slightly spicy.
 Thoroughly irresistible.
 That’s what we think of these sweet and sticky Sriracha drumsticks.
 We also think we can’t quite get enough of that sweetly sour glaze.
-So much so, in fact, that we’ve been slathering it on bone-in, skin-on chicken thighs and bone-in pork chops every chance we get.
-We’ve not been disappointed.
-Originally published May 22, 2015.–Renee Schettler Rossi
+So much so, in fact, that we’ve been making a double batch and also slathering it on bone-in, skin-on chicken thighs and bone-in pork chops during the last few minutes of grilling every chance we get.
+We’ve not been disappointed.–Renee Schettler Rossi

 Sweet and Sticky Sriracha Drumsticks

 - 2 tablespoons store-bought or homemade Sriracha sauce or more to taste

 - 1 tablespoon low-sodium soy sauce (or tamari for gluten-free)

 - 2 tablespoons olive oil plus more for the grill

 - In a small bowl, stir together the jam, Sriracha, rice vinegar, soy sauce, and fish sauce.
 Thinly slice 1 scallion and stir it into the sauce.
 Set aside at room temperature.